 If one of your teeth is damaged, you’re probably excited to learn that you can replace it with a dental implant.
 An implant is a great replacement because it looks and feels like a real tooth.
 But what if you feel like your body is rejecting your new dental implant?
 Dental implants are typically made from titanium metal alloys, and in some rare cases, people may experience titanium allergy symptoms.
 Find out how to recognize those symptoms and when to approach your dentist for a complete diagnosis.

-Titanium Rejection Symptoms: Are You Allergic To Your Dental Implant?
+Titanium Rejection Symptoms: Are You Allergic to Your Dental Implant?

-- Swelling or pain at the implant site
+- Swelling or pain

 - Bone loss